by Susan McCarthy

 When my mother died, the director of the funeral home asked me to bring in an outfit for my mother.
 She hadn’t set aside an outfit and I had no clue what I’d find in her closet.

-I opened the door and clothing practically burst out.
+I opened the door and the clothing practically burst out.
 (It was a small 1950s house and she’d been using the broom closet for her clothing.)

 I was overwhelmed and baffled trying to find something for her.
 There was a span of sizes.
 There were items I couldn’t remember her ever wearing.
 Some hangers were draped with three shirts.